oracle/coherence-operator/docs/user-guide.md

     ```

     The trailing dot "." in the command refers to run the build relative to the current directory.
-4. Push the created Docker image to the Docker registry which the Kubernetes cluster can reach:
+4. Push the created Docker image to the Docker registry which the Kubernetes cluster can access.

-   See [Quick Start](quickstart.md#obtain-images-from-oracle-container-registry) guide to learn how to make the Kubernetes cluster aware of the Docker credentials so it
+   The [Quick Start](quickstart.md#obtain-images-from-oracle-container-registry) guide describes how to make the Kubernetes cluster can pull the images using the Docker credentials.
-   can pull down images.

    > **Note:** If you are using a local Kubernetes, you can omit this step, since the Kubernetes pulls from the same Docker server as the one to which the local build command built the image.